Language Model as Planner and Formalizer under Constraints: Results

-\paragraph{Do LLMs memorize the domains?} Among the domains included in \cope, BlocksWorld has existed for decades; while CoinCollector is more recent, its simple semantics of navigation have similarly been existing in many longstanding planning domains.
+\paragraph{Do LLMs memorize the domains?} Among the domains included in \cope, BlocksWorld has existed for decades; and the simple semantics of navigation in CoinCollector have existed in many longstanding planning domains.
 As state-of-the-art LLMs are trained with most publicly available data, data contamination has been a stubborn challenge that hinders research \cite{sainz-etal-2023-nlp}.
 As we have discussed in Section~\ref{sec:related}, we pose \cope and the introduction of constraints as a remedy to shift the semantics in the data and bring models out of their comfort zone.
-We take one step further and consider an existing, lexical-level effort, \mbw \cite{valmeekam2024planbench}, which obfuscates the BlocksWorld domain by replacing all the names of the types, predicates, actions, and objects with nonsensical placeholders.
+We take one step further and apply the lexical obfuscation method of Mystery BlocksWorld \cite{valmeekam2024planbench} to \bw to construct \mbw, by replacing all the names of the types, predicates, actions, and objects with nonsensical placeholders.
 We add our constraints by similarly swapping out the concepts in the constraints and the ground-truth PDDL.

-The second row of Figure \ref{fig: bw-xl and mbw} displays the results of best-performing methods on \mbw.
-Again, results of SMT are omitted due to near-zero performance.
-In line with \citet{huang-zhang-2025-limit}, the performance of LLM-as-planner is devastated compared to the original \bw, suggesting some extent of memorization, while LLM-as-formalizer remains robust to lexical perturbation, without constraints.
+From the second row of Figure \ref{fig: bw-xl and mbw}, the performance without constraints is consistent with that of \citet{huang-zhang-2025-limit}, where LLM-as-Planner is devastated compared to the original \bw, suggesting some extent of memorization, while LLM-as-Formalizer remains robust to lexical perturbation.
 However, \textbf{such robustness disappears with the constraints}, as the performance for all 4 LLMs and 2 formalizing methods decreases by two thirds or more.

-Our results jointly show that LLM-based planning and formalization are far from achieving robust performance on complex problems in niche domains.
+Our results jointly show that LLM-based planning and formalization are far from achieving robust performance on complex problems in different domains.
 They also emphasize the importance of future benchmarks like \cope that transcend simple problems in typical domains.